 The change of use of some rural buildings to new uses is already permitted under the General Permitted Development Orders.
-The Town and Country Planning (General Permitted Development) (England) Order 2015 allows, under certain circumstances, the change of use of agricultural buildings to residential use and change of use of agricultural buildings to residential use and change of use of agricultural buildings to residential use and change of use of agricultural buildings to registered nurseries providing childcare or state-funded schools, under the prior approval system.

-Policy E2: RE-USE OF AGRICULTRAL OR COMMERCIAL BUILDINGS - The re-use, conversion and adaptation of rural buildings for small businesses, recreation, or tourism purposes will be supported where:
+The Town and Country Planning (General Permitted Development) (Amendment and Consequential Provisions) (England) Order 2014 allows, under certain circumstances, the change of use of agricultural buildings to residential use and change of use of agricultural buildings to registered nurseries providing childcare or state-funded schools, under the prior approval system.
+Policy E2: RE-USE OF AGRICULTRAL OR COMMERCIAL BUILDINGS - The reuse, conversion and adaptation of rural buildings for small businesses, recreation, or tourism purposes will be supported where: